lalalilo/training/kubernetes/greg-10-08-2022/README.md

 `curl <your-ingress-address>/author` return { "author": "<your-name>" }

+### What I did/learn

+I followed two docs: [1](https://kubernetes.io/docs/concepts/configuration/configmap/) and [2](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)

+However when getting the author route I got a 404.
+I checked successfully that the env variable was present in pod using `k exec -it greg-pod -- bash` and `echo $AUTHOR` I suspect a wrong docker image.
+Building the docker file locally confirm this hypothesis.
+I'll upload a new docker image tomorrow.

+🥇 Yeah it worked 🥇

 ### Make sure your service is resilient

 Write a ReplicaSet with at least 2 instances